Hong Kong's Journey from Corruption to Clean Government

 - Electronic procurement logs all communications

-- Officer rotation every 3 years
+- Officer rotation every 3 years9

 c) Financial Disclosure